erikc5000/island-time/README.md

 ### Open Ranges and Intervals

-Island Time supports unbounded ranges and time intervals, using the `MIN` and `MAX` values for the date-time primitive to indicate "far past" or "far future".
+Island Time supports unbounded ranges and time intervals using the `MIN` and `MAX` values for the date-time primitive to indicate "far past" or "far future".
 In the ISO standard, this is referred to as an "open" interval, but that conflicts with the mathematical definition of open/closed (and Kotlin's `ClosedRange`), so we've opted not to use that terminology.

 ```kotlin
 val instantInterval = "2008-09-01T04:00Z/..".toInstantInterval()